friends-of-presta/who-we-are/README.md

 No, please refers to the official forum of PrestaShop if you're a merchant or to the official User or Developers documentations if you need to learn PrestaShop basics.

-## Intents
+## What we do

 We want a space to share resources, tips and help each other.
-Everything provided here is free and open source, if you need a commercial support consider to contact someone on our [community Slack](http://friends-of-presta.slack.com).
+Everything provided here is free and open source, if you need a commercial support consider to contact someone on our [Slack community](http://friends-of-presta.slack.com).

 ## About the PrestaShop company